AlexEMG/DLC-Cajal-Course/content/Day3_Practicals.md

 For this part, we highly recommend to read  Stages X of <a href="https://rdcu.be/bHpHN" target="_blank">DeepLabCut Nature Protocol</a>.

-If your model generalizes well to the type of data that you used yesterday that is great.
+If your model generalizes well to the type of data that you used yesterday that is great 🎉.
 But how can you make it more general and robust?

-First, pick videos that are as different as possible (but still from your setup).
+First, pick videos 📹 that are as different as possible (but still from your setup).
 Then create model predictions:

 <pre lang="python">deeplabcut.analyze_videos(config_path,[‘Full path of video or videofolder’], shuffle=1, save_as_csv=True, videotype=‘.avi’)</pre>